 In 1981, the City of Fort Collins set up a partially self-funded medical insurance program.
 The objective of a self-funding program is to reduce the cost of medical insurance by assuming the risk for certain plan expenses.
-Assuming a portion of the risk lowers the amount of charges compared to a conventional full insurance plan.
-For most of the last 33 years, the City has found this funding method to be a cost-effective means of providing a very desirable employee benefit.
+Assuming a portion of the risk lowers the amount of charges compared to a conventional full insurance plan Historically, the City has found this funding method to be a cost-effective means of providing a very desirable employee benefit.